fdobad/doctest/docs/README.md

 This repo contains a  [QGIS plugin](https://plugins.qgis.org/) for graphically interfacing with [Cell2Fire Scott & Burgan](https://github.com/fire2a/C2FSB) forest fires simulator, test cases and a few extras.

-The softwares enables you to simulate thousand of forest fires on any landscape, provided that you have a fuel raster -with Scott and Burgan fuel types; and [QGIS](https://qgis.org).
+The softwares enables you to simulate thousand of forest fires on any landscape, provided a fuel raster -with Scott and Burgan fuel types; and [QGIS](https://qgis.org).

-With the bare minimun input being forest fuels.
-Other spatial inputs can include: an elevation layer; canopies base height, bulk density and fraction cover; also ignition probabilities, weather scenarios, moisture content, protection values etc.
+With the bare minimun input being a forest fuels raster.
+Other spatial inputs can include: an elevation layer; canopies base height, bulk density and fraction cover; also ignition probabilities, weather scenarios, moisture content, protection values, etc.

-A cup-of-coffee run length is around a 500x500 sized raster with 50 simulations (each fire runs in parallel, and the overall load to your PC can be adjusted via the 'number of threads' parameter [see 'Optional Rules' tab])
+A cup-of-coffee run length is around a 500x500 sized raster with 50 simulations on a modern laptop.
+Each fire simulation runs in parallel, though the overall load to the computer can be adjusted via the 'number of threads' parameter (see 'Optional Rules' tab).

 Several outputs are available:
 1. Ignition point(s)
 2. Fire scars:
-    2.1 Final or every n periods (so a animated isochrone is rendered)
+    2.1 Final or every n periods
+    2.2 Animated isochrone
     2.2 Burn probability map (\>1 simulation)
 3. Spatial statistics:
    3.1 Flame length